bacalhau-project/docs.bacalhau.org/docs/running-node/quick-start-docker.md

 * It mounts the `/tmp` directory
 * It exposes the Bacalhau API ports to the world
 * The container version should match that of the current release
 * The IPFS connect string points to the RPC port of the IPFS node in Docker.
 Because Bacalhau is running in the same network, it can use DNS to find the IPFS container IP.
-If you're running your own node, replace it.
+If you're running your own node, replace it
 * The `--node-type` flag is set to `compute` because we only want to run a compute node
 * The `--labels` flag is used to set a human-readable label for the node, and so we can run jobs on our machine later
-* We specify the `--peer env` flag, so it defaults to using the public bootstrap nodes (see `BACALHAU_ENVIRONMENT=production`)
+* We specify the `--peer env` flag so that it uses the environment specified by `BACALHAU_ENVIRONMENT=production` and therefore connects to the public network peers

 ```bash
 sudo docker run \